sapristi/owl/README.md

 It was forked from the [rae-dux](https://github.com/andrewjrae/rae-dux) (itself inspired by the [Architeuthis Dux](https://github.com/tapioki/cephalopoda/tree/main/Architeuthis%20dux) ).

 The main difference with the rae-dux is that MX-spacing is used for the keys.
 This keyboard is also designed with top and bottom plates, so as to protect the MCU and the battery.
+The mounting holes will fit m3 screws / standoffs.

 **Note**: the top-plate doesn't need the mounting holes, so you could remove them from the kicad files.